By:

 Now introduce the solution to the problem: the product or service you offer.
 Keep it simple.
 You show that the annoying problem you just mentioned does not have to exist because of what you offer.

 If you put down what you do as the solution to a problem, you immediately become useful to the customer.
-He pays attention because what you do helps him.
+They pay attention because what you do helps them.

 Look again at the e-bike example.
 The solution to the traffic problem is clear and simple: "With a Circuit e-bike customized..."

-Make sure your product relates directly to the problem you have named, and shows that there is a way to address this challenge.
+Make sure your product relates directly to the problem you have named, and shows that there is a way to take on this challenge.

-People usually don't think for themselves how a product can change their lives.
+People usually don't find out themselves how a product can change their lives.
 So you have to show them clearly what that bright future looks like.

 Part 3: The result